-I started selling on Facebook Marketplace about six months ago after my friend told me how successful she’d been at it.
+I started selling on Facebook Marketplace last year after my friend told me how successful she’d been at it.
 When we’d get together she’d share how she’d sold this or that item and what she was planning on doing with the money.
 (Don’t worry it was definitely not in a braggadocios way but in an excited way.)
 Needless to say I got excited about the idea of making some cash for my clutter too!

 Now I’m an introvert and selling to people is way out of my comfort zone.
 I was hesitant until I realized that my friend who’s been doing this for a lot longer than me is an introvert too.
-So I picked her brain for her tips and tricks (hello, porch pickup) and have been successfully selling ever since.
+So I picked her brain for her tips and tricks (porch pickups are ingenious and became my best friend) and have been successfully selling ever since.

 Without further ado, here are our best tips and tricks to successfully sell on Facebook Marketplace!

-Honestly you can sell anything and everything on Facebook Marketplace.
-I encourage you to take a few pictures, list it and see what happens.
+You can sell anything and everything on Facebook Marketplace.
+I encourage you to take a few pictures, list a few items and see what happens.

 One of the first items I sold was a set of bookcases.
 They weren’t in perfect shape but I listed them anyways.
 I was blown away when they were sold within 24 hours with 8-9 people waiting in the wings if the original buyer backed out.

-Here are quite a few of the items that I’ve been able to sell on Facebook Marketplace.
+Here are quite a few of the items (scroll left/right) that I’ve been able to sell on Facebook Marketplace.

-As you can see, you can sell just about anything on Facebook Marketplace!
+As you can see, just about anything will sell on Facebook Marketplace!

 I’ll be totally honest and say that pricing can be tricky when selling on Facebook Marketplace.